The 3 Types of Mutual Funds

 - The possibility that the issuer of the bonds, such as companies or municipalities, may fail to pay back their debts.

 - There may be a chance that interest rates will rise, which can cause the value of the bonds to decline.

 - The possibility that a bond will be paid off early.
 When that happens to bond funds there is the chance the manager may not be able to reinvest the proceeds in something else that pays as high a return.

 Money Market Funds

-Money market funds have relatively low risks, compared to other mutual funds and most other investments.
+Money market funds have relatively low risks, compared with other mutual funds and most other investments.
 By law, they are limited to investing only in specific high-quality, short-term investments issued by the U.S. government, U.S. corporations, and state and local governments.

 Money market funds try to keep their “net asset value” (NAV)—which represents the value of one share in a fund—at a constant $1 per share.
 But the NAV may fall below $1 if the fund's investments perform poorly.

 Historically, the returns for money market funds have been lower than for either bond or stock funds, leaving them vulnerable to rising inflation.
 In other words, if a money market fund paid a guaranteed rate of 3 percent, but over the investment period, inflation rose by 4 percent, the value of the investor’s money would have been eroded by that 1 percent.

 During the global financial crisis, one of the bigger concerns was potential shortfalls in money market funds.
 Those concerns have vanished with the recovery of the global economy.
 However, investor sentiment is a major player in the money market, and politics tends to influence sentiment in this market.